EST-Karol/DS-Test/README.md

 ### Why

 Expanding catalogue of online tools, websites and services combined with rapid growth of our digital efforts comes a need to coordinate and streamline our design work.
-Teams and collegues will be able to leverage EST Design System to manage and accelerate design at scale.
+Teams and collegues will be able to leverage EST Design System to manage and accelerate design initiatives at scale.

-*
+Design System will provide a lot of significant benefits:

-* Library of reusable components and design resources will help our teams to focus on solving more-complex design problems like user workflows or information usability (rather thanvisual appearance tweaks).
+* Library of reusable components and design resources will help our teams to focus on solving more-complex design problems (like user workflows or information usability rather than basic visual tweaks).
+* Centralised design resource will improve shared learning, collaboration and consistency.
+* Unified design language will improve alignment between crossfunctional teams.
+* Robust visual layer
+* Ready
 * UI components will give our software immediate and mature visual layer
 * help people to showcase their
 * To enable rapid reuse to